 Many corporate employees don’t realize that there are special employee discount programs associated with their companies.
 If you’ve never taken advantage of these travel discounts, you may be missing out.
 Check to see if your company offers an employee discount program.

 For example, one of the employee discount programs that we have access to is with Wyndham Hotels & Resorts.
-Basically, the discount provides up to 20 percent off the best available rate.
+Basically, the discount provides up to 20% off the best available rate.

 Many times, this was our “last resort discount” when we couldn’t find anything else appealing.
 However, it often came in handy because the Wyndham Hotel Corporation offers numerous hotel chains including Baymont Inn & Suites, Days Inn, Hawthorn Suites, Howard Johnson, Microtel Inn & Suites (one of our favorites), Ramada, Super 8, Travelodge, TRYP, Wingate, and of course, Wyndham Hotels and Resorts.

 Before completing your reservation on a travel booking website, always verify with the accommodation (directly) to see if they have any specials, packages, or discounts.
-Typically, chain hotels and motels do not offer these types of deals.
+Typically, chain hotels and motels do not offer these types of deals except through their membership programs through earning points.
 However, if you’re looking to stay with an unbranded accommodation, there’s a good chance that they do.

 For example, if you were to make a reservation at the best available rate online for the hotel below, you would be paying $422 ($366+$56 taxes).